Topology of the octonionic flag manifold: Cohomology of

 This implies that $n_2$ maps $\h_{\gamma_1}$ to $\h_{\gamma_3}$.
-Similarly, there exists $n_1\in F_4$ such that
+Similarly, there exists $n_1\in {\rm F}_4$ such that

-Thus $n_1^{-1}$ maps $\h_{\gamma_3}$ to $\h_{\gamma_2}$.
+Thus, $n_1^{-1}$ maps $\h_{\gamma_3}$ to $\h_{\gamma_2}$.
 We pick and fix an orientation on $\h_{\gamma_1}$; the orientations we equip $\h_{\gamma_2}$ and $\h_{\gamma_3}$ with are such that the maps $n_1$ and $n_2$ are orientation preserving.

 The main goal of this section is to prove Theorem \ref{mainth}.
 We proceed as follows.
-First, we recall from the previous section that $X$ is a 24-dimensional manifold.
+First, observe that $X$ is a 24-dimensional manifold.
 It is known (see for instance \cite[Section 5]{Hs-Pa-Te}) that the group $H^*(X;\bZ)$ is a free $\bZ$-module such that